Chart Color Schemes

 Wright lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Wright's population is around 4,374 as of August 2025.
-This reflects an increase of 566 people since the 2021 Census, which reported a population of 3,808 people.
-The change is inferred from the estimated resident population of 4,374 from the ABS as of June 2024 and an additional 253 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,444 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Wright's population growth rate of 14.9% since the 2021 census exceeded both the state's rate of 5.7% and the SA4 region, marking it as a growth leader in the area.
-Population growth was primarily driven by interstate migration contributing approximately 44.3% of overall population gains during recent periods.
+Wright's population was 3,808 as of the 2021 Census.
+By June 2024, it had increased to 4,374, a rise of 566 people, or 14.9%.
+This growth is attributed to an estimated resident population increase and 253 validated new addresses since the Census date.
+As of Nov 2025, Wright's population is approximately 4,374, reflecting a density ratio of 3,444 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
+Wright's growth of 14.9% since the 2021 Census exceeded both the state's 5.9% and its SA4 region, positioning it as a growth leader.
+Interstate migration contributed approximately 44.3% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

 Frequently Asked Questions - Population